tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 **What would success look like?** I talked about CIS/EEU not having any team in top 4 at TI for a while.
 SEA, meanwhile, hasn't had a top *8* placement at TI since TI6.

-**What to spam in Twitch chat when T1 is winning?** `MASTER KUKU TURUAN MO PA NG IBANG KANTA SI WHITEMON`
+**What to spam in Twitch chat when T1 is winning?** `MASTER KUKU TURUAN MO PA NG IBANG KANTA SI WHITEMON MikeHogu`

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti9teams/vici.png" alt="Banner"></p>